abradinjapan/pirate/README.md

 # Seriously, What The Fleet Is This?

-The first programming language written in DragonForge to test DragonForge features.
+A programming language fuzzer written in DragonForge to test DragonForge features.

 As well as a fun project.